crazyklatsch/Arctis7_BatteryReader/README.md

 Additionally, the Headset_Battery_Icons folder (unzipped) has to be in the same folder as the executable (SteelSeries_Arctis7_BatteryReader.exe).

-(Then i copied all contents of the 'netcoreapp3.1' folder including the Headset_Battery_Icons folder into a folder in my Programs folder)
+(Then i copied all contents of the 'netcoreapp3.1' folder including the Headset_Battery_Icons folder into a folder in my Programs)

 I made all icons myself, so no copyright or smth.
 If you want to change them, I included the .xcf-file (Gimp 2: i always first exported to png and then only that png to icon).